History of Paris: Consumerism and the department store

 In late 19th- and early 20th-century Paris, wealth was growing rapidly, and it became increasingly concentrated.
 Paris from 1872 to 1927 was a "rentier society".
 Rentiers (that is, people who relied primarily on inherited wealth) made up about 10% of the population, but owned 70% of aggregate wealth; they spent heavily on luxuries as their income from capital assets could sustain a living standard far beyond what labor income alone would permit.
 Paris became world-famous for making consumerism a social priority and economic force, especially through its grand department stores and upscale arcades filled with luxury shops.
 These were "dream machines" that set the world standard for consumption of fine products by the upper classes as well as the rising middle class.
 Aristide Boucicaut, the son of a small clothing-shop owner, became partner in a variety store called Le Bon Marché in Paris in 1848.
 He became owner in 1852 and transformed it into the first modern department store in Paris with high-volume buying, low profit margins, seasonal sales, discounts, advertising, a mail-order catalog, and entertainment and prizes for customers, spouses and children.

 Goods were sold at fixed prices with guarantees that allowed exchanges and refunds.
 It became the model for other Paris department stores, including La Samaritaine, Printemps and Galeries Lafayette.

 The French gloried in the national prestige brought by the great Parisian stores. Émile Zola set his novel Au Bonheur des Dames (1882–83) in a typical department store, based on research he did at Le Bon Marché in 1880.
 Zola represented it as a symbol of the new technology that was both improving society and devouring it.
 The novel describes merchandising, management techniques, marketing, and consumerism.

 The Grands Magasins Dufayel was a huge department store with inexpensive prices built in 1890 in the northern part of Paris, where it reached a very large new customer base in the working class.
 In a neighborhood with few public spaces, it provided a consumer version of the public square.
 It educated workers to approach shopping as an exciting social activity, not just a routine exercise in obtaining necessities, in the same way as the bourgeoisie did at the famous department stores in the central city.
 Like the bourgeois stores, it helped transform consumption from a business transaction into a direct relationship between consumer and sought-after goods.
 Its advertisements promised the opportunity to participate in the newest, most fashionable consumerism at reasonable cost.
 The latest technology was featured, such as cinemas and exhibits of inventions such as X-ray machines (that could be used to fit shoes) and the gramophone.

-Increasingly after 1870, the stores' work force became feminized, opening up prestigious job opportunities for young women.
-Despite the low pay and long hours, they enjoyed the exciting complex interactions with the newest and most fashionable merchandise and upscale customers.
+After 1870, more women began working in stores, creating new and prestigious job opportunities for young women.
+Despite the low pay and long hours, they enjoyed their experience interacting with fashionable merchandise, and wealthy customers.